Canning Stock Route: Traverses

-In the 1950s horses became scarce in the Kimberley as widespread losses were caused by "Walkabout Poison".
+In the 1950s horses became scarce in the Kimberley as widespread losses were caused by "walkabout poison".
 This led to the stock route being used to drove horses north from around the Norseman area where they were sold to the stations.
 Wally Dowling, a drover who had made nine droves along the stock route took what was probably the last group of horses northwards along the route in September 1951.

-In 1968 the entire length of the track was driven for the first time by surveyors Russell Wenholz and David Chudleigh.
+In 1968 the entire length of the track was driven for the first time by surveyors Russell Wenholz and David Chudleigh, and Noel Kealley.

 In 1972, before the route was regularly negotiated in four-wheel drives, ambitious attempts to complete it on foot took place.
 A New Zealander, Murray Rankin, and two English brothers, John and Peter Waterfall, fashioned homemade trolleys from bicycle wheels and metal tubing, and began their attempt starting from Wiluna in early June 1972.
 First John and then Peter turned back, but Rankin continued to Kumpupintil Lake, then called Lake Disappointment, before being forced to abandon the attempt.
 The remains of one of their trolleys lie 19 km north of well 15.

 In 1973 Rankin tried again, this time starting from Old Halls Creek with Englishman John Foulsham.
 This time they had professionally built trolleys with motor-cycle wheels.
 The walk began on 1 June.
 Soon after reaching Godfrey's Tank they were unable to pull the trolleys over the high sand hills.
 They left them and walked on to Lake Tobin and there abandoned the attempt and returned to Halls Creek.

 Three years later, in 1976, Rankin achieved his ambition to walk the stock route.
 After driving the route in a Land Rover and establishing food depots along the way, he set out from Halls Creek on 12 July 1976 with three other bushwalkers, Ralph Barraclough, Kathy Burman and Rex Shaw.
 Barraclough turned back after becoming ill, but the others completed the journey in just under three months.